lfrestrepog/if-docs/website/docs/04-specification/impact-graph.md

 ---
 author: Asim Hussain (@jawache)
-abstract: An impact graph is the core construct in an Impact Engine Framework through which all the other components interact.
+abstract: An impact graph is the core construct in an Impact Framework through which all the other components interact.
 ---
 # Impact Graph